infiniflow/infinity/docs/references/pysdk_api_reference.md

 The `uri` here can be either a local directory in `str` format or a `NetworkAddress` object:

-- `"/path/to/save/to"`: `str` - A local directory for storing the Infinity data.
+- `"/path/to/save/to"`: `str` - A local directory storing the Infinity data.
 Used when Infinity is deployed as a Python module.
 - `NetworkAddress`: Used in client-server mode, when you have deployed Infinity as a separate server and wish to connect to it remotely.
 A `NetworkAddress` object comprises two fields:
   - `"<SERVER_IP_ADDRESS>"`: `str` - The IP address of the Infinity server.
-  - `<PORT>`: `int` - The port number on which Infinity is running.
+  - `<PORT>`: `int` - The port number on which the Infinity server is listening.
 Defaults to `23817`.

 :::caution IMPORTANT
 When connecting to Infinity in client-server mode, ensure that the client version *exactly* matches the server version.
 For example: